This post may contain affiliate links.

 There are three different organizations in the state that do this:

-Harmony Ed., My Tech High, and a newer one has started now called Lumen Scholar Institute.
+Harmony Ed., My Tech High, and Canyon Grove

 They all work in a pretty similar way, but there are some differences.
 So if you are interested in this route, you will want to research them on your own.